zencart/documentation/content/user/first_steps/how_do_i_install.md

 Zen Cart.
 In that case, you'd want to put your store below your existing site.

 ---
-## D. Create the configure.php files
+## C. Create the configure.php files

 Two files need to be created on the server.
 These are the configure.php files that identify the settings of your particular server and the location of the files that you just loaded.
 After they have been created, you will then need to change the permissions on these files.